-However, data labeling is often time consuming and complex.
-For example, image recognition systems often require bounding boxes drawn around specific objects, while product recommendation and sentiment analysis systems can require complex cultural knowledge for accurate data labeling.
+However, annotating data is often time-consuming and complex.
+For example, image recognition systems often require bounding boxes drawn around specific objects, while product recommendation and sentiment analysis systems can require complex cultural knowledge.
 And don’t forget that a dataset could contain tens of thousands of samples in need of labeling, if not more.

 Data Labeling for Machine Learning